-Longer school day: Pupils learn new skills but doubts remain
+Longer school day: Wales pupils learn new skills

 The schools involved could decide how to schedule the five hours extra a week.

-Abertillery Learning Community decided that children in years five and six could stay on after class from 15:10 to 16:10.
+Abertillery Learning Community, in Monmouthshire, decided that children in years five and six could stay on after class from 15:10 to 16:10.

 Activities included martial arts, dance, cookery and drumming and were mostly run by outside groups from the local community.